gravityblast/code_reloader/README.md

 Code reloader Plug extracted from [Phoenix](https://github.com/phoenixframework/phoenix/) and adapted to be a generic Plug.

-If code changes outside of the VM e.g. you call `mix compile` in another shell, or your editor recompiles files automatically, any modules that changed on disk will be re-loaded: the Pheonix version doesn't currently handle this use case.

 ## Why

 If you have an Elixir web app using only Plug without Phoenix, you need to restart it everytime you update the code.

+This module uses `Mix` to compile any files changed on disk every time an HTTP request is received, allowing your server to keep running while you make changes.

+If code changes outside of the VM e.g. you call `mix compile` in another shell, or your editor recompiles files automatically, any modules that changed on disk will be re-loaded (the Pheonix version doesn't currently handle this use case).

 ## Usage